partigabor/aromatica-old/content/items/anise.md

 title = "Anise"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel, see also star anise.
+description = "The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel, see also star anise." weight = 10

-, also known as aniseed, related to fennel, see also star anise.

-According to WordNet: Liquorice-flavored seeds, used medicinally and in cooking and liquors.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"